 - Is less likely to get infected or cause blood clots

-An arteriovenous graft is a looped, plastic tube that connects an artery to a vein.
+An arteriovenous graft is a looped, synthetic tube that connects an artery to a vein.
 This type of access is also placed in an outpatient procedure using local anesthesia.
 You can generally use an AV graft two to three weeks after surgery.
-It is generally more likely to have issues with infection and clotting but a well cared for graft can last several years.
+It is generally more likely to have issues with infection and clotting but a well-cared for graft can last several years.

 A third type of access, a venous catheter is not intended for long-term use.
 It is a tube inserted into a vein in your neck, chest, or groin area.
 The tube splits in two after it exits your body to carry blood to the dialyzer and then back again.
 A venous catheter will be used if you progress to kidney failure quickly and there is not enough time for placement of a permanent access before starting dialysis.
 This type of access is more likely to become infected, cause clots, etc. It is preferential to begin hemodialysis with a fistula or graft.

 Caring for your vascular access is key to your health.
 Recommendations for such care include:

-- Check the “thrill” in the access daily.
-The “thrill” is the rhythmic vibration a person can feel over their access
+- Check the “thrill” in the AV fistula or AV graft daily.
+The “thrill” is the rhythmic vibration a person can feel over their access;

-- Do not lift heavy objects or put pressure of any kind on the access arm
+- Do not lift heavy objects or put pressure of any kind on the access arm; and,

 Peritoneal dialysis (PD)